YaoYangWang/MECAM/README.md

-# Filtering Negative Information for Multimodal Emotion Recognition
+# Contrastive-Based Removal of Negative Information in Multimodal Emotion Analysis

-This is the open source code for paper: Filtering Negative Information for Multimodal Emotion Recognition
+This is the open source code for paper: Contrastive-Based Removal of Negative Information in Multimodal Emotion Analysis

 ## Intro
->Multimodal emotion recognition stands at the forefront of human-computer interaction technology, significantly bridging the communication gap between humans and machines by accurately identifying human emotions.
-This technology leverages multiple inputs such as facial expressions, speech, text, and physiological signals to gain an in-depth understanding of emotional states.
-However, existing methods often focus on synchronizing these multimodal data to enhance accuracy while overlooking the critical role of negative information.
-Negative information typically refers to noise in the data or inconsistencies with the primary emotion labels, such as discrepancies in emotional expressions across different modalities and noisy data.
-This information can significantly impact the effectiveness of emotion recognition systems.
-To address this issue, we propose an innovative method inspired by the concept of impurity removal in chemistry.
-This method is based on contrastive learning and aims to eliminate negative information in speech, text, and image data.
-Furthermore, it integrates the filtered features for emotion recognition using a multi-head attention mechanism.
-Specifically, we apply contrastive learning in the feature space of each modality to selectively filter out negative information.
-Subsequently, we use a multi-head attention mechanism to dynamically focus on relevant features across modalities, ensuring that the integration process is sensitive to subtle differences in emotional expression.
-Experiments conducted on the CMU-MOSI and CMU-MOSEI datasets validate our approach, demonstrating that our method significantly outperforms existing methods in emotion recognition tasks.
+>Multimodal sentiment analysis bridges the communication gap between humans and machines by accurately recognizing human emotions.
+However, existing approaches often focus on synchronizing multimodal data to enhance accuracy, overlooking the critical role of negative information.
+Negative information refers to noise or corrupted data commonly found in real-world scenarios, such as missing text, shuffled word order, frame drops, or blurring in videos.
+These issues can significantly compromise the effectiveness of sentiment analysis systems.
+To address this challenge, we propose a novel method based on contrastive learning for the removal of non-relevant features within single modalities, aiming to eliminate negative information in speech, text, and image data.
+Additionally, we have designed an enhanced multi-head attention mechanism that integrates the cleansed features into a unified representation for emotion analysis.
+Experimental evaluations on the CMU-MOSI and CMU-MOSEI datasets demonstrate that our method significantly outperforms existing approaches in sentiment analysis tasks.
+This method not only improves accuracy but also ensures the system’s robustness against diverse noisy data, including corrupted and inconsistent multimodal information often encountered in real-world settings
 ![](images/1.png)
 ## Usage

 1. As mentioned in our paper, you need to download the CMU-MOSI and CMU-MOSEI dataset.
 Then place them under the folder `MECAM/datasets`

 2. Environment
 ```
 python 3.8
 torch 1.7.1